7 Steps to Eating Less Meat Now

 Don't forget to celebrate.
 Reward yourself for 10 days, 30 days, and other meatless milestones.
 When you give yourself a pat on the back (or a bottle of wine), you send your brain a positive signal that reinforces your healthy habits.

-This post is part of a series on how to start eating a vegetarian diet, for new vegetarians or endurance athletes looking to take their performance to the next level.
+This post is part of a series on how to start eating a plant-based diet, for new veganss or endurance athletes looking to take their performance to the next level.

 I think these are great tips since they don't make becoming a vegetarian "scary."
 I'm currently in that phasing out stage where I'm not a vegetarian or vegan, but not eating meat or dairy more than twice a week.
 For someone who used to have it everyday, that's an accomplishment and I feel so much better!
 Yay!